MuhmmdUsama/Book-Store/README.md

 - Open your terminal or command line
 - Run `git clone` and Paste the link
-- After the clone, type in the command `cd React-ToDo` to access the directory on the terminal
+- After the clone, type in the command `cd Bookstore` to access the directory on the terminal
 - run `npm install`.
 - Run `npm run start` and it will load a live server in http://localhost:3000/